zazamohd111-dotcom/Wellpharma-Netlify/_posts/2025-11-29-5-science-backed-supplements-for-menopause-relief-a-pharmacists-evidence-based-guide.md

 **Ready to take the next step?** [Discover your unique hormone profile with comprehensive testing](#) and create a targeted strategy that addresses your specific needs.
 Understanding your body's biochemistry takes the guesswork out of supplementation and puts you in control of your menopause experience.

+**Disclaimer:** This article is for educational purposes only and does not constitute medical advice.
+Always consult with your healthcare provider before starting, stopping, or changing any medication or treatment plan.

 **References:**

 * 2024 magnesium sleep study findings